 Every now and then a 'new' old toy pops up that is relatively unknown.
 The subject of this blog post is one the most obscure toys from this era.
-Beside being very rare, it is also an important piece in the history for the company, as it marks a number of firsts: the first electronic toy and the first cooperation with Sharp.
+Beside being very rare, it is also an important piece in the history for the company, as it marks a number of firsts: Nintendo's first electronic toy and their first cooperation with Sharp.

 The item we are talking about is the Nintendo Companion (コンパニオン).
 It is a toy walkie-talkie set, dating from around the end of 1965, possibly early 1966.